How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 San Diego Zoo entrance gate with ticket windows.

-Go City offers significantly more value (and more activities) for those spending time in my city.
-If you plan to take a road trip between San Diego and Los Angeles, you may want to consider a Go City Los Angeles sightseeing pass, as it includes Universal Studios Hollywood and other top Southern California attractions.
+Go City offers significantly more value (and a wider range of activities) for those spending time in my city.
+If you plan to take a road trip between San Diego and Los Angeles, you should consider a Go City Los Angeles sightseeing pass, as it includes Universal Studios Hollywood and other top Southern California attractions.

 To make your pass even cheaper, use my exclusive 5% discount.